adexzy1/number-format-helper/README.md

 - `num` (required): The number to be formatted.
 - `precision` (optional): The number of decimal places to round to (default is 2).

+Returns the formatted string.

+## Contributing

+Feel free to contribute to this project.
+Follow these steps:

+1. Fork the repository.
+2. Create your feature branch: git checkout -b feature/new-feature
+3. Commit your changes: git commit -m 'Add new feature'
+4. Push to the branch: git push origin feature/new-feature
+5. Open a pull request.